 Preventing Teen Collisions During Winter

-While there is never a way to entirely prevent a crash, parents can take some steps to help their children learn how to drive more safely during the winter.
+While there is never a way to entirely prevent a car crash, parents can take some steps to help their children learn how to drive more safely during the winter.
 Here are some useful tips for parents who are interested in preparing their sons or daughters for winter:

 - Find a professional driving school to teach teens how to drive in snow.
 Many driver’s education programs and schools have special lessons intended to teach young people safe driving techniques for bad weather.